 Measuring AI Content Marketing ROI

 Investing in an AI content marketing strategy without measuring its impact is like running ad campaigns without tracking conversions.
-You need a framework that captures both the efficiency gains and the performance outcomes.
+You need a framework that captures both the efficiency gains and the performance results.
 Here are the four measurement dimensions we recommend.

 Efficiency metrics